vlaurin/action-ghcr-prune/README.md

 ### older-than

 **Optional** Minimum age in days of a version before it is pruned.
 Defaults to `0` which matches all versions of a container.

+### keep-last

+**Optional** Count of most recent, matching containers to exclude from pruning.
+Defaults to `0` which means that all matching containers are pruned.

 ### untagged